microsoft/LUIS-Samples/examples/demo-Upload-utterances-from-querylog/readme.md

 * **[Recommended]** Visual Studio Code for IntelliSense and debugging, download it from [here](https://code.visualstudio.com/) for free.

 ### Install
-Install the nodeJS dependencies from NPM in the terminal/command line.
+Install the Node.js dependencies from NPM in the terminal/command line.

 ````
 > npm install
 ````

 ### Change Configuration Settings
-In order to use this application, you need to change the values in the index.js file to your own subscription key, app id, and version id.
+In order to use this application, you need to change the values in the index.js file to your own subscription key, app ID, and version ID.

 Open the index.js file, and change these values at the top of the file.